Supreme Court asked to block Texas abortion law deputizing citizens to enforce six-week ban

 Even if a judge rules in Tuegel’s favor before Wednesday, that decision likely would apply narrowly to Tuegel and won’t be enough to stop the law from taking effect, Seago said.

-Amy Hagstrom Miller — president of Whole Woman’s Health, which runs four clinics in Texas — said her clients will be forced to travel out of state to access abortion services, to carry unwanted pregnancies to term or to terminate their pregnancies using medication secured online without guidance from a health professional.
+Amy Hagstrom Miller — president of Whole Woman’s Health, which runs four clinics in Texas — said her clients will be forced to travel out of state to access abortion services, to carry unwanted pregnancies to term, or to terminate their pregnancies using medication secured online without guidance from a health professional.

 If the law takes effect, she said, people “will be under surveillance” by those interested in bringing potential lawsuits.